-An additional half bath may increases a home’s total value by about 10%, while an additional full bath increases the value by 20%, accoding to National Association of Home Builder data.
+An additional half bath may increase a home’s total value by about 10%, while an additional full bath increases the value by 20%, according to National Association of Home Builder data.
 However, that doesn’t mean you’ll recoup the full value of your remodeling investment — on average, you’ll spend almost twice what you recoup.

 Before committing to a bathroom addition, call in a real estate agent or professional appraiser to evaluate whether an additional bathroom makes sense in your situation.
 Buyers tend to prefer houses where the number of bathrooms equals the number of bedrooms, according to NAHB.